 Protection of Human Rights

-There has been a great deal of citation of ICANN’s bylaws to support law enforcement and the security and stability of the Internet in this discussion.
+There has been a great deal of citation of ICANN’s bylaws to support law enforcement and the security and stability of the Internet during both the GDPR and the RDS PDP discussions.
 We have a new Bylaw that includes respect for human rights, and its implementation in a framework.
-This is a perfect opportunity to apply a human rights impact assessment to the model.
+This is a perfect opportunity to apply a human rights impact assessment to this model.
 When we do this, we find immediately that the protection of privacy must be available to all participants in the ICANN ecosystem, not just those whose governments have passed data protection law.

+Conclusion

 In summary, we ask of ICANN the following:

 It is critical that the entire system of WHOIS – if it should exist at all – is redesigned to protect domain name registrants.
 The privacy and protection of registrants, the customers who fund ICANN’s activities, must be of primary importance.